10 Tank Mates for Giant Danio Fish (Compatibility Guide 2023)

 Temperament: | Peaceful |

 The beautiful Angelfish has one of the most unique appearances of freshwater fish, with their iconic dorsal and pectoral fins and fan-shaped caudal fin.
-Provided that they have plenty of space to swim, these fish are docile and non-aggressive, although they may see smaller fish as prey.
-They prefer living in schools of six or more and make ideal tank mates for a wide variety of fish species, including Danios.
+Provided they have plenty of space to swim, Angelfish are docile and non-aggressive, but they may see smaller fish as prey.

 6. Clown Pleco (Panaque maccus)